kyma-project/kyma/tests/serverless-bench/README.md

 - Wait for the functions to be ready.
 - Apply the [local-test](./fixtures/local-test/) manifests.
 This will deploy the following resources:
     - A MySQL Pod and service to store the benchmarking data
-    - A grafana datasource to read the benchmark data from the mysql backend.
+    - A Grafana datasource to read the benchmark data from the MySQL backend.
     - A grafana dashboard configuration to present the data.
 - Edit the [test job spec](./fixtures/serverless-benchmark-job.yaml) to set `USE_LOCAL_MYSQL` to `true`.
 You can also use `CUSTOM_FUNCTIONS` to test specific functions, instead of testing the full list.
 - Apply the test job.
 Each test run will create a data point for each defined function.